davewsmith/django42_play/NOTES.md

 Added a sensor, added a dummy sample, deleted the sensor, and noted that the Admin advise that the sample would also be deleted.
 So it appears Django is involved in enforcing the cascase.
 I wonder if the intervention I added from the Stackoverflow question is having any effect?
 An experiment shows no, so removing it.

+Plumbed in support for `django-dotenv` per their docs.
+Added example usage.